microsoft/FluidFramework/docs/content/docs/data-structures/counter.md

 The `FluidContainer` provides a container schema for defining which DDSes you would like to load from it.
 It provides two separate fields for establishing an initial roster of objects and dynamically creating new ones.

-- For general guidance on using the `ContainerSchema`, please see [Data modeling]({{< relref "data-modeling.md" >}}).
+- For general guidance on using the `ContainerSchema`, see [Data modeling]({{< relref "data-modeling.md" >}}).
-- For guidance on how to create/load a container using a service-specific client, please see [Containers - Creating and loading]({{< relref "containers.md#creating--loading" >}}).
+- For guidance on how to create and load a Fluid container using a service-specific client, see [Containers - Creating and loading]({{< relref "containers.md#creating--loading" >}}).

-Let's take a look at how you would specifically use the `ContainerSchema` for `SharedCounter`.
+The following example illustrates how you can use the `ContainerSchema` with `SharedCounter`.

-The following example loads a `SharedCounter` as part of the initial roster of objects you have available in the container.
+It loads a `SharedCounter` as part of the initial roster of objects you have available in the container.

 ```javascript
 const schema = {